NEMETHY: Demographics and Cost of Capital

 First, technological innovation tends to improve productivity and hence income and savings rates.
 Economies may be able to produce more with less labour, generating greater earnings and savings.

-Second, should increasing life spans and health spans push back the retirement age, we might see a diminution of the effects talked about in this article.
-So far, due to Covid-19, the trend seems to have been towards early retirement.
+Second, should increasing lifespans and health spans push back the retirement age, we might see a diminution of the effects talked about in this article.
+So far, due to coronavirus (COVID-19), the trend seems to have been towards early retirement.
 However, if Covid were to become a distant memory, this could theoretically change.

 However, it is unlikely that either of these trends will outweigh the increased cost of capital.
-On balance, it is likelier that cost of capital will increase, creating a headwind of share and asset prices over the coming decades.
+On balance, it is likelier that cost of capital will rise, creating a headwind of share and asset prices over the coming decades.

 Les Nemethy is the CEO and founder of Euro-Phoenix Financial Advisors Ltd and a former official at the World Bank.